 - And Ceramic fiber

-List of material that can be used for metallic gaskets is given in ASME B16.20.
+A list of materials that can be used for metallic gaskets is given in ASME B16.20.
 Some of the materials are

 - Soft iron